Serving in Our Community

 Rebels with a Cause is a movement of people who are engaged in addressing issues of injustice through education, service and advocacy.
 Rebels with a Cause envisions KOG as a vehicle to promote awareness of issues of injustice and offer opportunities for people to move into action.

-RST Dallas offers resettlement services to incoming refugees, helping them integrate into the American workplace and society, with the ultimate goal of achieving self-sufficiency.
+RST Dallas offers resettlement services to incoming refugees, helping them integrate into the workplace and culture of the U.S., with the ultimate goal of achieving self-sufficiency.

 The Storehouse serves the needy in Collin County by providing food to over 1,000 families each month, distributing over 4,000 new and gently clothing items each month, and providing a grace-filled program of mentorship, training, education, and hope to women who are in the negative cycles of poverty and dependence.
 Additionally, The Storehouse provides books to children and access to hygiene items.